coapjs/node-coap/README.md

 Emitted when the client is not sending 'acks' anymore for the sent messages.

+#### reset()
+Returns a Reset COAP Message to the sender.
+The RST message will appear as an empty message with code `0.00` and the reset flag set to `true` to the caller.
+This action ends the interaction with the caller.

 -------------------------------------------------------
 <a name="registerOption"></a>
 ### coap.registerOption(name, toBinary, toString)